 The research in this theme focuses on

-- somatic genetic changes occurring during tumour development that strongly determines tumour biology and clinical behaviour.
+- somatic genetic changes occurring during tumour development that strongly determine tumour biology and clinical behaviour.

-Advances in DNA/RNA sequencing technology will impact both areas to improve diagnostic classification of tumours and risk estimates for hereditary cancer syndromes.
-Research aimed at integrating full genome analysis, transcriptomics, epigenomics, and protein biomarkers will further enhance the individualization of cancer care at the level of prevention, early detection, diagnosis, and choice of treatment.
+Advances in DNA/RNA sequencing technology are impacting both areas, improvingdiagnostic classification of tumours and risk estimates for hereditary cancer syndromes.
+Research aimed at integrating full genome analysis, transcriptomics, epigenomics, and protein biomarkers will further enhance the individualisation of cancer care at the level of prevention, early detection, diagnosis and choice of treatment.

 Fundamental tumour-host studies focusing on the improvement of the tumour-specific immune response will move the modality of immunotherapy forward by

-- analyzing the type of therapy versus stage of disease, including treatment of metastases
+- analysing the type of therapy versus stage of disease, including treatment of metastases;

-This multifaceted theme integrates on the identification and validation of novel druggable targets within cell signalling pathways affecting
+This multifaceted theme integrates on target identification and validation for drug discovery and clinical testing of novel targeted therapies and drug repurposing within cell signalling pathways affecting

-- and the induction of tumour angiogenesis and metastasis.
+- the induction of tumour angiogenesis and metastasis.

 Experimental approaches involve in-depth studies of the cellular and molecular mechanisms that cause normal cells to become tumorigenic, using appropriate in vitro and animal models.
 Results will stimulate the development of novel, rationally designed therapies that target previously overlooked cancer-promoting mechanisms while striving for low toxicity and favorable cost-effectiveness.

-The existing LUMC technology platforms facilitate detailed characterization of suitable model systems and patient material to establish links between the genetic and proteomic profile of the patient (i.e., the host), the molecular aberrations of the tumour and its microenvironment, and the clinical outcome of patient cohorts and individuals.
+The existing LUMC technology platforms facilitate detailed characterisation of suitable model systems and patient biosamples to establish links between the genetic and proteomic profile of the patient (i.e., the host), the molecular aberrations of the tumour and its microenvironment and the clinical outcome of patient cohorts and individuals.
 Translation into the clinic will be facilitated by internationally acclaimed LUMC expertise in conducting investigator-initiated clinical trials.
 An important aspect is the integration of novel molecular and in vivo imaging technology.
 The essential LUMC research infrastructure that supports our goals includes:

-- The Leiden Genome Technology Center LGTC for the development of complete and massive parallel sequencing of patient and tumor genomes, epigenomes, and transcriptomes
+- the Leiden Genome Technology Center (LGTC) for the development of complete and massive parallel sequencing of patient and tumour genomes, epigenomes, and transcriptomes;

-- The Sequence Analysis Support Core for genetic data analysis
+- the Sequence Analysis Support Core (SACS) for genetic data analysis;

 Dutch science agenda